aronbalog/CoreNavigation/Examples/DeepLinkingExample/README.md

 # DeepLinkingExample

-This is an example project which demonstrates the usage of [`CoreNavigation`]'s view controller data passing & routing capabilities.
+This example project is an upgrade to [PassingDataExample](../PassingDataExample) project, and demonstrates the usage of [`CoreNavigation`]'s view controller data passing & routing capabilities.

 Medium post: